EXPLORE

 ACCESS

-From Tokyo (Haneda Airport), direct flights to Nakashibetsu Airport take about 1 hour 40 minutes.
-From Sapporo (New Chitose Airport), flights take about 50 minutes.
+• Direct flights from Tokyo (Haneda Airport) to Nakashibetsu Airport take about 1 hour and 40 minutes.

 Get More Insight